AlexRibeiro95/Project_FoodWaste/README.md

-# The Impact of Food Waste and Emissions on the Environment 🌱
+# The Impact of Food Waste and Emissions on the Environment :herb:

 ## Table of Contents